ow-mods/owml/Readme.md

 |HarmonyHelper|Helper methods for Harmony, such as extending a method with another, and changing or removing the contents of a method.|
 |?|More to come!|

-This will be called when the game starts (at the title menu), which might be too early for what you want to do.
+Start/Awake in your ModBehaviour will be called when the game starts (at the title menu), which is usually too early for what you want to do.
 The mod helper contains events we can use to know when certain behaviours start.
 Here we add an event for when Flashlight has loaded, which is after the player has "woken up":

 ~~~~
 private void Start()